Blog

 How We Work

-Content marketing engagements start with a 2-week content audit and strategy development phase.
-We analyze your existing content performance, map competitor content strategies, and identify topic gaps where you can build authority.
-We also audit your distribution channels and their effectiveness.
+Engagements start with a 2-week content audit and strategy phase.
+We analyze existing content performance, map competitor editorial strategies, and identify topic gaps where you can build authority.
+Distribution channel audit runs in parallel so we know where content will actually reach your audience.

-Weeks 3-8 focus on editorial calendar development and content production.
-We establish content workflows, brief templates, and quality standards.
-Initial content pieces target high-intent topics with clear conversion paths.
-Weekly editorial meetings keep production on track.
+Weeks 3-8 focus on editorial calendar development and initial production.
+We establish workflows, brief templates, and quality standards.
+First content pieces target high-intent topics with defined conversion paths.
+Weekly editorial syncs keep production on track and priorities visible.

-From month 3 onward, we're in sustained production and optimization mode — publishing consistently, repurposing high-performing content across channels, and building topical authority through content clusters.
+Month 3 onward is sustained production and optimization – publishing consistently, repurposing top performers across channels, and building topical authority through content clusters.
+Our content measurement practice tracks performance weekly and ties it to business outcomes in monthly reviews.

 If your dtc / ecomm company needs content marketing leadership, we should talk.